- Home

 -Roland Rott, president and CEO of Imaging at GE HealthCare

 The natural language processing (NLP) segment is expected to grow at the fastest CAGR over the forecast period.
 NLP technology utilizes a computer program that interprets and presents information in the current human language, encompassing text and images.
 Factors driving NLP are increased application in machine learning (ML) and artificial intelligence (AI).
-Integrating computer vision into NLP healthcare is noteworthy, as it aids in processing and interpreting complex medical images that may be challenging for humans to analyze accurately.
-For instance, in September 2023, Clearpath Technology launched PatientConnect, a patient-centric solution developed in collaboration with healthcare institutions.
-It uses AI and NLP to simplify radiology reports into easily understandable language.
+Integrating computer vision into NLP in healthcare is noteworthy, as it enables the processing and interpretation of complex medical images that can be challenging for humans to analyze accurately.

 Application Insights

-Based on application, the neurology segment held the largest market share of 37.46% in 2024, owing to the increased use of AI in neurology, which provides better patient care and enables higher accuracy and efficiency.
+The neurology segment dominated the AI in medical imaging industry, accounting for the largest share of 37.0% in 2025, owing to the increased use of AI in neurology, which improves patient care and enables greater accuracy and efficiency.
 The use of AI for detecting neurological conditions holds great promise in addressing the ever-increasing imaging volumes and providing timely diagnoses.
 Moreover, adopting AI significantly improves the diagnosis and detection of brain tumors and other neurological cancers, offering high accuracy and consistency, thus driving the segment growth.

 Studies show that optical imaging combined with deep convolutional neural networks accurately predicts brain tumors in less than 150 seconds, further boosting the adoption of AI solutions in medical imaging of neurological disorders.

 The breast screening segment is expected to grow at the fastest CAGR over the forecast period.
 The increasing incidence of breast cancer cases and the growing patient preference for early-stage detection, enabling prompt and precise treatment initiation, are significant drivers propelling the demand for breast screening.
-Early detection is crucial for improving survival rates, and AI significantly enhances the accuracy and efficiency of screening processes.
+Early detection is crucial to improving survival rates, and AI significantly enhances the accuracy and efficiency of screening.

 Innovations in AI, particularly in machine learning and deep learning, have led to the developmentof sophisticated algorithms that analyze mammograms and other imaging modalities with high precision.
 These technologies will likely detect subtle signs of cancer that human radiologists may miss.
-For instance, in November 2023, GE HealthCare launched MyBreastAI Suite, an AI-based platform designed to aid clinicians in breast cancer detection and workflow productivity.
-The suite includes three AI applications: PowerLook Density Assessment, SecondLook for 2D Mammography, and ProFound AI for DBT, which improve patient outcomes and operational efficiency.
+For instance, in June 2025, Clairity, Inc. received U.S. FDA De Novo authorization for Clairity Breast, the first AI-enabled platform approved to predict a woman’s five-year breast cancer risk directly from routine screening mammograms.

-Based on modalities, the CT scan segment held the largest market share of 34.86% in 2024 due to its ability to provide detailed cross-sectional images of the body, making them indispensable in medical diagnostics.
-CT scans are a widely used imaging modality for diagnosing various conditions, including cancers, cardiovascular diseases, trauma, and musculoskeletal disorders.
+The CT scan segment dominated the market, accounting for the largest revenue share of 34.5% in 2025, due to its ability to provide detailed cross-sectional images of the body, making them indispensable in medical diagnostics.
+CT scans are widely used imaging modalities for diagnosing conditions such as cancers, cardiovascular diseases, trauma, and musculoskeletal disorders.
 AI algorithms automatically detect and quantify abnormalities in CT images, such as tumors, lesions, and fractures, reducing the workload on radiologists and increasing diagnostic accuracy.
-This is achieved by automating and optimizing various data acquisition processes, such as patient positioning and setting acquisition parameters.
+This is achieved by automating and optimizing data acquisition processes, including patient positioning and setting acquisition parameters.
 After the data collection phase, AI is crucial in optimizing image reconstruction parameters, implementing advanced reconstruction algorithms, and applying image denoising techniques.

 The growing adoption of AI in medical imaging solutions, especially for cancer diagnostics, is propelling the segment's growth.
 Furthermore, increasing partnerships and collaborations between hospitals and key market players to deploy AI in medical imaging solutions are expected to drive market growth over the forecast period.
 For instance, in March 2025, ConcertAI’s TeraRecon and 3DR Labs expanded their partnership to deliver advanced AI-enabled imaging and post-processing services for U.S. hospitals.